Debasish-87/End-to-End-Quality-Intelligence-Framework/README.md

 ## How to Explain This Project in an Interview

-“I designed a Quality Intelligence Framework that integrates UI, API, and database automation with CI/CD pipelines.
-It goes beyond execution by analyzing critical test failures and producing release-level quality visibility through centralized dashboards.”
+> “I designed a Quality Intelligence Framework that integrates UI, API, and database automation with CI/CD pipelines.
+It transforms raw test execution into release-level quality insights by analyzing critical test failures and providing Go/No-Go visibility through centralized dashboards.”

-This demonstrates **Quality Engineering ownership**, not just automation skills.
+This demonstrates **Quality Engineering ownership**, not just automation implementation.

----

-## Intended Audience

-This framework reflects quality practices used in:

-* Product-based engineering teams
-* SaaS organizations
-* CI/CD-driven delivery models

-It is designed for engineers focused on:

-* Release confidence
-* Risk-based testing
-* Scalable automation
-* Stakeholder visibility

 ---